Norm Hitzges: Career

 Hitzges hosts at KTCK (1310 AM / 96.7 FM, "SportsRadio 1310 The Ticket") in Dallas.
 Hitzges pioneered radio sports talk in the morning at KLIF radio at a time when sports talk was mainly on in the evening.
 Hitzges moved to (former rival) KTCK in early 2000 after 15 years at sister station KLIF when the latter removed sports talk programming from its lineup.
 Hitzges also serves as the television play-by-play voice of the Dallas Sidekicks.

-He has also provided major league baseball commentary for ESPN.
+Hitzges spent several years as a color commentator for Texas Rangers broadcasts on HSE and also provided major league baseball commentary for ESPN.
 Hitzges is known for his enthusiasm and knowledge of sports trivia and has been compared to Dick Vitale for his energy and love of sports.
 Hitzges has been honored by the Dallas All Sports Association and the Texas Baseball Hall of Fame.

 Hitzges also hosts "Norm-A-Thon", a yearly 18-hour marathon broadcast to raise money for the Austin Street Center, a Dallas area homeless shelter.
 Hitzges has also been a long-time supporter of Texans!
 Can Academy, an organization that provides at-risk youths with education and training.

 Weekly segments on his show include “The Birdhouse,” “Shuttle Run,” “The Meatheads of the Week,” and “The Weekend-around.”

 On August 7, 2020, Hitzges celebrated his 45th anniversary of sports talk radio.
 During a call-in, Mark Cuban related that Norm's KLIF show was the first radio program streamed on the internet on his original radio simulcast platform, AudioNet (later Broadcast.com).
 This required recording the show on an 8-hour VCR tape and then encoding the tapes onto a Packard-Bell PC to upload to the internet.

+On June 15, 2023, Hitzges announced that he would be retiring from radio after 48 years on-air in Dallas.
+His last broadcast was Friday, June 23, 2023.

+In September 2023, Hitzges launched his podcast, "Just Wondering...
+With Norm Hitzges".
+Hitzges posts daily episodes Monday through Friday, discussing sports and non-sports-related topics.
+The show launched on FanStreamSports.com, based in the DFW area where Hitzges resides with wife, Mary.